ductai199x/No-more-bad-days/README.md

 - Next step on the facial emotional detector is to use TENSORFLOWWWWWW with convolutional networks instead of just a few layers of trained classifiers

 **WORK LOGS:** *(please conform to the format: mm/dd/yy:contributor: what_did_you_do)*
-01/17/18:Tai Nguyen: upload the list and installing methos for the dependencies used in this project
+01/17/18:Tai Nguyen: upload the list and installing methods for the dependencies used in this project
-01/18/18:Tai Nguyen: completed algorithm for facial emotional dectector, uploaded to repo with dataset and empty testset
+01/18/18:Tai Nguyen: completed algorithm for facial emotional dectector, uploaded to repo with dataset and empty testset, update list of dependencies for MIDI and some music processing library

 **RESEARCH LINKS:** *(please conform to the format: #. summary: hyperlink)*
 1. What a happy song usually looks like: https://www.quora.com/What-makes-a-song-happy-or-sad